laberning/openrowingmonitor/docs/Supported_Rowers.md

 # Known rowers and their support status

+Open Rowing Monitor works with a very wide range of rowing machines.
+It is currently developed and tested with a Sportstech WRX700 water-rower and a Concept2 air-rower.
+In the past, it was also tested extensively on a NordicTrack RX-800 hybrid air/magnetic rower.
+But it should run fine with any rowing machine that uses some kind of damping mechanism, as long as you can add something to measure the speed of the flywheel.
+It has shown to work well with DIY rowing machines like the [Openergo](https://openergo.webs.com/), providing the construction is decent.

 The following rowers are known to work, or are even actively supported:

 | Brand | Type | Rower type | Measurement type | HW Modification needed | Support status | Rower profile | Basic Metrics | Advanced Metrics | Limitations | Remarks |